Sahil-R-Kale/man-utd-season-analysis/README.md

 4. Seaborn
 5. Jovian

+Various data science concepts have been used along with visualization models to create an analysis of Manchester United's players and overall team in the 21/22 season.

 All figures are used just for analysis purpose.
 The premilinary analysis is not meant to defame any individual or team, but rather presents an analysis of performances.